-Shriver Hall Concert Series invites nominations and applications for the position of Executive Director, available immediately.
+Shriver Hall Concert Series invites applications for the position of Operations Manager, available immediately.

 Specific duties include, but are not limited to:

 —Organize all matters pertaining to event production including, but not limited to, stage set-up, instrument delivery, necessary equipment, and appropriate staffing.

 —Coordinate production details for all SHCS events with JHU departments, outside vendors, and concert staff.